ad-sw/ConstructHunt/README.md

     - [X] Update review    (U)
     - [X] Delete review  (D)
   + Search Users or Products
-    - [X] NavBar to search for users or products
+    - [X] NavBar to search for products
+  + Product Profile Page
+    - [X] Visitors may select products to view their profile pages for detailed information
   + Upvotes
     - [X] Users may upvote a product

-* Logged-in View on Product Profile Page
-  + Registered or demo users may select a product to view its profile page for detailed information